Current thoughts on patent strategy, patent-related news, and other interesting intellectual property topics from Mason Boswell of Boswell IP Law.

 Each year, Washington Law and Politics magazine asks Washington's best lawyers to select among their peers the 2.5% that are the brightest and most promising.

 The 2011 Leahy-Smith America Invents Act is scheduled to be signed into law today (9/16/2011) by President Obama.
 My initial take on it is that my large clients will find some things to like in the changes while my small to mid-size clients will find the changes largely tilt the odds against them.
-Overall I’m not a fan of the changes, and according to a recent survey by patent blog Patently-O, I am in good company.
-Here’s a rundown of some of the provisions of the new law that stand out to me.
+Overall I am not a fan of the changes, and according to a recent survey by patent blog Patently-O, I am in good company.
+Here is a rundown of some of the provisions of the new law that stand out to me.

 New clients sometimes ask me how to choose a patent attorney.
 The field is specialized enough that from the outside all patent attorneys may look the same.
 Factors that may seem important to someone first approaching the field are often not the ones that turn out to be important later.
 The patent process is long, and your patent attorney is someone you will end up working with for several years or more.